Adobe-CEP/Getting-Started-guides/readme.md

 By the end of this guide, we will have a CEP extension that opens a new document from the user's local folder.

-When you're finished, be sure to check out the [Next Steps section](#next-steps), which has links to guides and samples that will walk you through some common intermediate and advanced topics.
+When you're finished, be sure to check out the [Next Steps section](#next-steps), which has links to guides and samples that will walk you through some common intermediate and advanced topics, like exporting files from the host app, making network requests, and more.

 <!-- doctoc command config: -->
 <!-- $ doctoc ./readme.md --title "## Contents" --entryprefix 1. --gitlab --maxlevel 3 -->